-The Progress Coach has an overview of all student progress and achievements at The Sixth Form.
-Their role is to help and support students to manage their personal development and academic progress, working closely with teachers and yourself as parents/guardians.
-As your first point of contact in The Sixth Form, the Progress coach will help you and your son/daughter in a runter of ways:
+The Progress Coach has an overview of all student progress, personal growth and achievements at The Sixth Form.
+Their role is to help and support students to manage their academic progress, personal growth and working closely with teachers and parents/guardians.
+As your first point of contact in The Sixth Form, the Progress Coach will help learners in a runber of ways:

-- Settling into life at The Sixth Form

-- Offering support for any personal issues that may arise

-- Providing one to one coaching/mentoring

-- Ensuring students are on the right course

-- Highlighting enrichment opportunities and encouraging learners to develop wider

-academic and employability skills

-- Helping learners to organise and manage their time - Guidance when applying for university courses or employment - Helping with any problems or questions students might have
+- Settling into life at The Sixth Form - Offering support for any personal issues that may arise - Ensuring that you are on the right course and have transitioned into College well - Highlighting enrichment opportunities and encouraging you to develop your personal, wider academic and employability skills - Helping you to organise and manage your time effectively - Guidance when applying for post 16 destinations; university courses or employment - Helping with any problems or questions you might have

-Group coaching sessions take place throughout the year with the students' progress coach and are an important and compulsory part of a student timetable.
+Group coaching sessions take place throughout the year and are an important and compulsory part of a student timetable.
 Students will also see their progress coach regularly for one-to-one meetings to review their academic progress and to agree performance targets.
-Attendance will be closely monitored and action taken when it falls below The Sixth Form's expected standards.
-Parents are welcome to keep in regular contact with the progress coach via their email addresses, we encourage parental engagement across the College.
+Attendance will be closely monitored, and action taken when it falls below The Sixth Form's expected standards.

 Student safety and welfare is important to us.
-The Sixth Form's Safeguarding team, BSafe team, are here to support our young people if their personal circumstances place them in a vulnerable position.
-Students can also contact their progress coach at any time or one of The Sixth Form's Senior Managers.
+The Sixth Form's Safeguarding Officers, the BSafe team, are here to support our young people if their personal circumstances place them in a vulnerable position.
+They can also contact their progress coach or any one of The Sixth Form's Senior Managers.